Virginia Institute of Marine Science

 The complexity of the Quaternary geology results from large and small scale fluctuations in sea level.
 Individual, relatively large-scale, seismostratigraphic units are separated by erosional surfaces formed during the major changes in sea level that created the Cape Charles, iii iv Eastville, Belle Haven, and Exmore paleochannels in Chesapeake Bay.
 The low amplitude, high frequency variations in sea level that occurred during the midPleistocene impacted the inner shelf forming several thi~ depositional strata separated by local erosional surfaces.

 Substantial resources of sand exist on the inner shelf and are suitable for use in beach nourishment and construction aggregate.
 The deposits occur in three distinct stratigraphic settings: discrete shoals on the surface, filled channels, and laterally variable stratigraphic facies.
 The three types of filled paleochannels within the inner shelf have different origins: 1) riverine flow, 2) back-barrier or lagoonal channels, and 3) migration of (Holocene?) tidal inlets.

 Also published as author's Ph.D. thesis, University of Mississippi, 1997.

 Geology, Stratigraphic--Quaternary; Geology-- Virginia--Atlantic Coast; Sand--Virginia--Atlantic Coast; Marine sediments--Virginia--Atlantic Coast

 Contract Report for U.S. Department of the Interior, Minerals Management Service Cooperative Agreement 14-35-0001-30740

 Hobbs, C. H. (1997) Sediments and Shallow Stratigraphy of a Portion of the Continental Shelf of Southeastern Virginia.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.25773/6BZA-XK59
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.25773/6BZA-XK59